 Liquidation in Companies

 Under the company law there is a process called company liquidation.
 This is when a business basically ceases to exist for a variety of reasons, but the main one being financial, retirement, and debt.
-A lot of thought and options appear when there is a possibility that this may become an issue, they differ depending on if you are the sole trader or if there is a redundancy payment scheme etc. Certain ways are easier than others, a sole trader simply needs to personally inform all your clients, contacts, and customers that you have finished trading, there is also a tax form to complete if you wish to cancel that also.
+A lot of thought and options appear when there is a possibility that this may become an issue, they differ depending on if you are the sole trader or if there is a redundancy payment scheme etc. Certain ways are easier than others, other ways are a bit more of a challenge.
+Larger businesses often look for a professional business or individual who has insight training as well as finance training.
+A sole trader simply needs to personally inform all your clients, contacts, and customers that you have finished trading, there is also a tax form to complete if you wish to cancel that also.

 The two types